youcan-shop/coding-challenges/DevOps Engineer/README.md

 2. One nginx container  that holds your vhosts to redirect requests to the php container.
 3. One php container that serves your sample.

-## Coding challenge V: Optimize our time to ship features
+## Coding challenge IV: Optimize our time to ship features
 ### Problematic
 In a world of hulk stacks we can have a pool of servers that hold the app to assure a high availability, deploying the app to this pool is one of the common challenges in site reliability engineering.